fcccode/BlackBlizzard/README.md

 # Help

-You need a webserver with php and mysql support (php 5.5 and below a port would be greatly appreciated!)
+You need a webserver with php and mysql support (php 5.5 and below, a port for higher versions would be greatly appreciated!)

 The configuration file is config.php